Is Angers France Worth Visiting?

 If you are in the mood for Italian or pizza this place is worth a try.
 It receives a 4.4 in its Google ratings and is an 8 minute walk from the Chateau d’Angers.

-Additional Photos and Information about Angers
+Additional Information about Angers

 Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.